 - 150 g golden caster sugar

-- 50 g butter or dairy free spread I use Pure
+- 50 g butter or butter alternative (I use Flora plant butter) I use Pure

 - So that the toffee sauce doesn’t seep to the bottom of the crumble you’ll need to stew the apples first rather than putting them into your oven proof dish uncooked.
 I stew mine in a saucepan with a tablespoon of water and the lemon juice (to prevent browning) for 10 minutes.
 Keep an eye on the fruit to prevent it from burning.